ASCII character map

 - 25 – EM – End of medium

+- The EM is used at the end of a serial storage medium like paper tape or magnetic reels.
 It indicates the logical end of the data.
 It is not necessary that this is also the physical end of the data carrier.

 - 26 – SUB – Substitute character